qualcomm-linux/meta-qcom-robotics-sdk/README.md

 ## Getting in Contact

 How to contact maintainers.
 E.g. GitHub Issues, GitHub Discussions could be indicated for many cases.
-However a mail list or list of Maintainer e-mails could be shared for other types of discussions.
+However, a mail list or list of Maintainer e-mails could be shared for other types of discussions.

 * [Report an Issue on GitHub](../../issues)
 * E-mail
     * dapeyuan@qti.qualcomm.com
-    * jialchen@qti.qualcomm.com
+    * fulaliu@qti.qualcomm.com
     * huiyqiu@qti.qualcomm.com

 ## License